-Hitachi Energy Exhibits Data-Driven Solutions At World Utilities Congress 2024
+Hitachi Energy exhibits data-driven solutions at World Utilities Congress 2024

 Date

-(MENAFN- Dubai PR Network) Abu Dhabi, U.A.E. - September 16, 2024: Hitachi energy presents its solutions for a sustainable, flexible and secure energy system at the World Utilities congress (WUC) 2024 to be held at the Abu Dhabi National exhibition Centre (ADNEC) from September 16-18.
+(MENAFN- Watermelon Communications) Abu Dhabi, U.A.E. - September 16, 2024: Hitachi Energy presents its solutions for a sustainable, flexible and secure energy system at the World Utilities Congress (WUC) 2024 to be held at the Abu Dhabi National Exhibition Centre (ADNEC) from September 16-18.
 The event gathers energy leaders, policymakers, innovators, and professionals from the power and water utilities value chain to discuss and address the trends and challenges shaping the industry.

 At the event, Hitachi Energy showcases its industry-leading technologies and innovations on enhancing power system flexibility, advancing digitalization, and accelerating the global energy transition.
 Power system flexibility is critical for integrating renewable energy sources like solar and wind, ensuring grid stability, and reducing carbon emissions.
 As the energy landscape evolves, flexible and adaptable power systems are essential to maintaining reliable electricity supply and achieving sustainability goals.